kostrykin/galaxy-image-analysis/CONTRIBUTING.md

 Tools with **intensity image inputs** should accept PNG and TIFF files.
 Tools with **intensity image outputs** can be any data type and either PNG or TIFF.
 Image outputs meant for visualization (e.g., segmentation overlays, charts) should be PNG.

+## Testing

+For testing of **binary image outputs** we recommend using the `mae` metric (mean absolute error).
+With the default value of `eps` of 0.01, this asserts that at most 1% of the image pixels are labeled differently.

+For testing of non-binary **label map outputs** with interchangeable labels, we recommend using the `iou` metric (one minus the intersection over the union), possibly in conjunction with an assertion to verify that the background is assigned the correct label.

+For testing of **intensity image outputs** we recommend the `rms` metric (root mean square), because it is very sensitive to large pixel value differences, but tolerates smaller differences.

 ## Future extensions

 Below is a list of open questions: